mschluetter/ImageContentCreater/README.md

 # Classic Usage
 Let's assume we have a basic picture:<br />
 <img src="examples/example.jpg" width="70%" /><br />
 This picture is our base.
 We want to create 2 boxes with informations and add 2 images for video recommendation.
-To create